Azure/azure-sdk-for-java/sdk/webpubsub/azure-messaging-webpubsub-client/README.md

 ### Authenticate the client

 A Client uses a Client Access URL to connect and authenticate with the service.
-The Uri follow the patten as `wss://<service_name>.webpubsub.azure.com/client/hubs/<hub_name>?access_token=<token>`.
+The URL pattern is `wss://<service_name>.webpubsub.azure.com/client/hubs/<hub_name>?access_token=<token>`.
 There're multiple ways to get a Client Access URL.
-As a quick start, you can copy and paste from Azure Portal, and for production, you usually need a negotiation server to generate the Uri.
+As a quick start, you can copy and paste from Azure Portal, and for production, you usually need a negotiation server to generate the URL.

 #### Use Client Access URL from Azure Portal